 The parade is generally held every mid-August.
-The 2013 Montréal LGBTA Parade is being held Sunday, August 18, starting at 1 p.m. at the corner of Guy and René-Lévesque, moving east on René-Lévesque (map).
+The 2014 Montréal LGBTA Parade is on Sunday, August 17 and starts at 1 p.m. at the corner of St. Mathieu and René-Lévesque, moving east on René-Lévesque (map).
 Expect the parade to last two to three hours.

 Pride Montreal Parade: Where

-In 2009, the parade started at the corner of De Lorimier and René-Lévesque, proceeding west along René-Lévesque but that route was scrapped in 2010.
-In 2013, as with the 2012, 2011 and 2010 editions, the Montreal Gay Pride Parade will strut from Guy and René-Lévesque, moving east on René-Lévesque until it reaches Sanguinet.
+In 2014, as with the 2013, 2012, 2011 and 2010 editions, the Montreal Gay Pride Parade will strut from St. Mathieu and René-Lévesque, moving east on René-Lévesque until it reaches Sanguinet.
 The crowd is then instructed to march to the corner of Berri and Ste.
 Catherine, at Place Émilie-Gamelin where festivities will continue with an outdoor dance event: the MEGA T-DANCE.
 Here's a map of the Montreal Gay Pride Parade route.